Excel VBA RGB Color

 As you can see above we can supply three arguments i.e. Red, Green, and Blue.
 All these three parameters can accept integer numbers ranging from 0 to 255 only and the result of this function will be “Long” data type.

 Change Color of Cells using RGB Function

 For example, we have numbers from cell A1 to A8 as shown in the below image.

-For this range of cells, we will try to change the font color to some random color by using VBA RGB color.
+For this range of cells, we will try to change the font color to some random color by using RGB function.

 Start the macro procedure first.

 Sub RGB_Example1() End Sub